 ► BMW-Toyota joint sports car project

-Both the head and rear lights are lifted entirely from the Z4 Concept that was first shown at the 2017 Pebble Beach Concours d'Elegance and then the 2017 Frankfurt motor show.
+In addition, both the head and rear lights are lifted entirely from the Z4 Concept that was first shown at the 2017 Pebble Beach Concours d'Elegance and then the 2017 Frankfurt motor show.

 Looking closely at the front end, it looks as if the double-stacked headlights have remained from the concept car, even if the upper lamps have been hidden by translucent covers.
 At the rear, the light clusters have quite a fluid shape to them, much like the i8 plug-in sports car.